Need help? We are available to speak to you 7 days a weekRead More

 • incurring fines in your name – including speeding, toll roads, parking fines and so forth

-• not allowing you to work so you are unable to have an income of your own
+• not allowing you to work, so you are unable to have an income of your own

 • dowry-related abuse – including claiming dowry was not paid and coercive demands for further money or gifts.

 The form will prompt you to indicate the cessation date of your relationship with your partner.
 Additionally, it will inquire whether you have encountered family violence or have children with your sponsor.
-If both circumstances are applicable to your situation, it is crucial to select both the family violence and children of relationship options on the form.
+If both circumstances are applicable to your situation, it is crucial to select both the family violence and children of the relationship options on the form.
 This step ensures that your application is promptly removed, as selection of the family violence option alone triggers the automatic removal.

-When asked to provide an explanation of your reason for separation, you will then be required to submit evidence of the violence.
-Various types of evidence, such as medical reports and police records, can be utilised to support claims of family violence, each requiring specific details and identification of the alleged perpetrator.
 Professionals like social workers and psychologists may also provide evidence, assessing the consistency of claims and identifying perpetrators.
 Education professionals can offer observations aligned with the victim's claims, highlighting details and identifying alleged perpetrators to strengthen the case.

 If the Department is satisfied with the information that you have provided, then you may still be eligible for a permanent visa.

-For onshore Subclass 820 Visa applicants or holders, establishing a claim of domestic violence may lead to the grant of Permanent Partner Subclass 801 visa.
-However, for offshore Subclass 309 applicants awaiting visa approval, even with a domestic violence claim, the visa won't be granted until Subclass 309 is approved.
+For onshore Subclass 820 Visa applicants or holders, establishing a claim of domestic violence may lead to the grant of a Permanent Partner Subclass 801 visa.
+However, for offshore Subclass 309 applicants awaiting visa approval, even with a domestic violence claim, the visa won't be granted until the Subclass 309 is approved.
 Similarly, holders of Subclass 309 visas in Australia awaiting the Permanent Partner Visa – Subclass 100 may be granted the visa upon establishing a domestic violence claim.

 You have a child with your sponsor

 If you have had a child with your sponsor, but your relationship is no longer continuing, you may still be eligible for Permanent residence in Australia.
 To qualify under this category, you must have parental responsibility for at least one child under 18 years of age.
 Additionally, you will need to provide evidence that the applicant is the parent of the child.
-This may be in the form of a birth certificate, or any family court orders that concern the child.
-If the Department accepts your evidence, you may be granted a permanent residence.
+This may be in the form of a birth certificate or any family court orders that concern the child.
+If the Department accepts your evidence, you may be granted permanent residence.

 Your partner dies